MIMS Working on Campus

 On top of the experience itself, there are a number of advantages to working in these positions:

-• Wages: First, you receive an hourly wage, ranging from around $16 to $25 dollars an hour depending on the type of position.
-This obviously helps with living expenses.
-Current ASE Salary Scales
+- Wages: First, you receive an hourly wage which can vary depending on the hiring title.
+This helps with living expenses.
+Current Salary Scales

-• Fee Remission: Second, you may receive fee remission that offsets a portion or your tuition and fees, depending on the number of hours worked during the course of the semester.
-Fee remissions will not cover nonresident supplemental tuition unless you are a Ph.D. student; master's students will not have the professional degree supplemental tuition waived.
+- Fee Remission: Second, you may receive fee remission that offsets a portion of your tuition and fees, depending on the number of hours worked during the course of the semester.
+Fee remissions do not cover nonresident supplemental tuition (NRST) or professional degree supplemental tuition (PDST).

 Where to Look for Campus Jobs

 As an I School student, you are eligible to work in any campus department.
-Given the interdisciplinary nature of the I School, students work in a wide variety of departments.
-The majority of MIMS students work in other departments such as math, EECS, cognitive science, Haas School of Business, or others.
-Be sure to keep your undergraduate background and prior work experience in mind when you are looking for a position.
+Previous MIMS students have worked in a wide variety of departments, including such as math, EECS, cognitive science, Haas School of Business, and more.
+Keep your prior coursework and undergraduate background in mind when you are looking for a position.

 As a new student, it will be easier to find a GSI, reader, or tutor position than a GSR position — especially if you are qualified to teach in another department.
 Faculty prefer to know your research abilities before hiring GSR positions, and the majority of GSR positions go to Ph.D. students.